Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Aaron Gordon included, match up versus the Miami Heat at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, will be in action at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article, we break down Gordon's available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets in place for Gordon, let's look at some stats and trends to assist you in making good selections.

 Aaron Gordon Prop Bets vs. the Heat